jamiegibney/creative_coding_project/How to navigate the source code.md

 - `panic` is a term which refers to the program exiting, typically because of an unexpected or unrecoverable action.
 - Functions ending with `!` are macros, such as `println!()`, `vec![]`, or `todo!()`.
 - A `crate` is a library of Rust code — usually third-party.

+There are also some more advanced methods used in this project:

+- The `dyn` keyword refers to [dynamic dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch), and is used in Rust as "trait objects":
+    ```rust
+    // any trait
+    trait SomeTrait {
+        fn do_something();
+    }

+    // an example struct which implements SomeTrait
+    struct SomeStruct;
+    impl SomeTrait for SomeStruct {
+        // implementation...
+    }

+    // another example struct which implements SomeTrait
+    struct SomeOtherStruct;
+    impl SomeTrait for SomeOtherStruct {
+        // implementation...
+    }

+    // a struct which needs to hold any type which implements SomeTrait
+    struct OtherStruct {
+        some_trait_object: Box<dyn SomeTrait>, // this is a "trait object"
+    }

+    impl OtherStruct {
+        pub fn do_something_here(&self) {
+            // regardless of which type `some_trait_object` is, the `do_something()`
+            // method of `SomeTrait` can be called, and the correct implementation is
+            // located at runtime. this is what dynamic dispatch is useful for!
+            self.some_trait_object.do_something();
+        }
+    }
+    ```
+- "Atomic" types are types which use atomic operations — operations which complete as whole steps.
+These are used in multi-threaded contexts to prevent different threads from accessing or interrupting half-complete operations.
+- The `Arc` type is a thread-safe, reference counting pointer.
+"Arc" stands for "Atomically Reference-Counted".
+It is used to share data amongst threads without needing to clone the data.
+However, it does not allow the underlying data to be mutated by default.
+- `Mutex` and `RwLock` are used to provide thread-safe "interior mutability" via a lock, which allows a value to mutated without a mutable reference to it.
+- `RefCell` allows for interior mutability by providing runtime borrow-checking (which is usually performed at compile-time).
+It is not thread-safe, however.
+- Multi-threading is used throughout the project as a way of asynchronously processing certain parts of the program — that is, certain operations are performed alongside the "main thread".
+A common example where multi-threaded is used is the audio processing, which is done on a separate thread.
+Accessing data on the audio thread requires the use of thread-safe pointers, or message channels such as `mpsc` in the standard library, or structs from the `triple_buffer` and `crossbeam_channel` crates.